– Salvador Castío is born on February 9 in Martinez, California.

 – Begins to read the work of author Carlos Castaneda.

-– Discovers sketchbook work of Robert Crumb; Salvador considers Crumb’s sketchbooks, along with those of Barron Storey, to be the foremost example of sketchbook journaling.
+– Discovers the sketchbook work of Robert Crumb; Salvador considers Crumb’s sketchbooks, along with those of Barron Storey, to be the foremost example of sketchbook journaling.
 Their output and innovation prove to be a great influence on Salvador.

 – Sells his first painting for a thousand dollars.